plotly/dash-component-boilerplate/README.md

     - license
     - publish_on_npm: Set to false to only serve locally from the package data.
     - install_dependencies: Set to false to only generate the project structure.
-4. The project will be generated in the folder of `project_shorname`.
+4. The project will be generated in the folder of `project_shortname`.
-5. Follow the directions in the generated README to start developing your new dash component.
+5. Follow the directions in the generated README to start developing your new Dash component.

 Installing the dependencies can take a long time.
 They will be installed in a folder named `venv`, created by virtualenv.
-This ensure that dash is installed to generate the components in the `build:py` script of the generated `package.json`.
+This ensures that dash is installed to generate the components in the `build:py` script of the generated `package.json`.